codefaux/persistence/README.md

-This mod allows you to bank money for future uses including wand crafting and spell purchase.
-You can bank automatically on death (amount configurable, 10%~100%, default 25%) or manually mid-run at the Lobby area.
+This mod allows you to save money into a stash for future uses including wand crafting and spell purchase.
+You will save automatically on death (amount configurable, 10%~100%, default 25%) or you can manually access the stash mid-run at the Lobby area.

 The 'Lobby' area is, by default, the area between the stones with key bindings on them where you spawn, just outside the cave.